-A.5.1.
-The Designated Safeguarding Lead is expected to refer cases:
+- A.5.1.
+The Designated Safeguarding Lead is expected to refer cases: - A.5.1.1.

-- A.5.1.1.
 Of suspected abuse to the local authority children's social care as required. - A.5.1.2.
 Support staff who make referrals to local authority children's social care. - A.5.1.3.
 Refer cases to the Channel programme where there is a radicalization concern as required. - A.5.1.4.
 Support staff who make referrals to the Channel programme. - A.5.1.5.
-To take lead responsibility for promptly making referrals to the police where a crime may have been committed which involves a child.
-The National Police Chiefs' Council advice 'When to call the police' should assist Designated Safeguarding Leads understand when they should consider calling the police and what to expect when they do.
+To take lead responsibility for promptly making referrals to the police where a crime may have been committed which involves a child or young person.
+The National Police Chiefs' Council advice 'When to call the police' should assist Designated Safeguarding Leads understand when they should consider calling the police and what to expect when they do. - A.5.1.6.
+Explicitly state that concerns that a young person may be in need or at risk of abuse to be recorded and placed on the young person's record, together with details on how the concerns have been dealt with.